NPS Image Editor for Legacy Systems

 NPS Image Editor for Legacy Systems is a fork of NPS Image Editor that targets .NET Framework 2.0 and is designed to run on Windows 98 through 8.
 Whether you're stuck with ancient hardware that can't support newer Windows versions or are a retro gamer who wants a more modern image editing tool for assets and screenshots on the same machine, NPS Image Editor for Legacy Systems is for you!

-The mainstream version no longer supports anything below Windows 7 and will soon stop supporting systems below Windows 10.
-Having this legacy version allows you to continue enjoying NPS Image Editor on older systems while allowing the mainstream version to take advantage of the latest tools provided by Microsoft that only work on newer opersting systems.
+The mainstream version no longer supports anything below Windows 10.
+Having this legacy version allows you to continue enjoying NPS Image Editor on older systems while allowing the mainstream version to take advantage of the latest tools provided by Microsoft that only work on newer operating systems.

 Download the latest legacy release